ionic-team/ionic-docs/src/pages/developing/keyboard.md

 The `enterkeyhint` attribute allows developers to specify what type of action label or icon should be shown for the "Enter" key.
 Using `enterkeyhint` lets the user know what will happen when they tap the “Enter” key.
 The value that should be specified here depends on the context of what the user is doing.
 For example, if the user is typing into a searchbox, developers should ensure that the input has `enterkeyhint="search"`.

-Since `enterkeyhint` is a global attribute, it can be used on `ion-input` and `ion-textarea` in addition to regular input elements such as `input` and `textarea`.
+Since `enterkeyhint` is a global attribute, it can be used on Ionic components such as `ion-input` and `ion-textarea` in addition to regular input elements.

-For a list of accepted values, see the <a href="https://html.spec.whatwg.org/dev/interaction.html#input-modalities:-the-enterkeyhint-attribute" target="_blank">enterkeyhint Standard</a>.
+For a list of accepted values, see the <a href="https://html.spec.whatwg.org/dev/interaction.html#input-modalities:-the-enterkeyhint-attribute" target="_blank" rel="noreferrer">enterkeyhint Standard</a>.

 ### Usage
 <docs-tabs>